autsakorn/shop-api/README.md

 - Models layer

 ### Controllers layer
 The controller layer is the user interface.
 This is the software user sees and interacts with.
 They enter the needed information.
-This layer passing on the user’s different actions to the serivce layer.
+This layer passing on the user’s different actions to the service layer.

 ### Services layer
 The service layer is where all the thinking happens, this layer contains application-specific business rules and makes decisions.
 This service layer is also the one that calls method writes and reads data into the storage layer.